jolod/flc/README.md

 If you have a slow-running *[plumatic/graph]*, where the computations dominate the function invocation overhead, you can use the drop-in replacement library *[flc-x/graph]* and add logging with *flc*.
 You can also make the computations run in futures to speed up the computation, while also logging the progress.

 Extensions like these can be stacked, and since wrapping e.g. a *component* component is just another extension, you can take your existing *component* system, turn it into an *flc* system (see `flc-x.component/system`), and then start it as if it was an *flc* system and make use of all the extensions (see below for a partial list), without any change to your existing component code.

+*flc* is designed to be predictable, so if you want the components to start in a certain order, then *flc* will respect that order unless it is an illegal order.

 ## Guides for *component* and *integrant* users